Skip to main content

 Dense embedding

-• Fixed-size vector where most values are non-zero
+• A continuous, low-dimensional vector where most values are non-zero

-• captures semantic meaning in compact, continuous space
+• captures semantic meaning but loses exact-term recall

 Sparse embedding